eemmzz/eemmzz/README.md

 # Hey! 👋

-I'm a Software Engineering Team Lead in BBC News.
+I'm a Software Engineering Team Lead at [Vocovo](https://www.vocovo.com/) working in their Voice team (as of Oct 23).

-I currently work on:
+Previously I was at the BBC and worked in BBC News on:
 * News on Smart Speaker products 🔈
 * Text-to-speech Weather forecasts 🌤️
 * Maintaining the BBC's custom neural voice 🗣️